sjanhunen/dokimazo/papers/one-question.rst

 Finally, seeing how well Jesus had answered the Sadducee, a Scribe decided to ask a skill testing question.

+Point out how Scribes approached the law...with categorizes and rankings.

 Christ acknowledges that this was a good question.
 In His answer, Christ points out that everything in fact all the law and the prophets hang on loving God with all the heart, mind, soul, and strength.

    [Mar 12:29-31 KJV] 29 And Jesus answered him, The first of all the commandments [is], Hear, O Israel; The Lord our God is one Lord: 30 And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this [is] the first commandment.
 31 And the second [is] like, [namely] this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.

-This was the only One to walk the face of the earth that actually kept the greatest commandment.
+The Pharisees added to God's Word.
+The Saducees took away from God's Word.
+The Scribes spent time trying to organize, categorize, and rank all of the commandments found in the Word of God.

+Christ cut through all of this to get to the heart of the matter.

 The Greatest Commandment
 ========================

-Notice that the Scribe had asked which commandment was the *first* commandment.
-This was first as in rank or place.
-Christ answered this and also included the second most important commandment along side.
-There is no commandment greater or larger in scope or importance than these two.

-Both of these commandments are about *love*: first loving God and then loving other people.
+Both of these commandments Christ highlights are about *love*: first loving God and then loving other people.
 And they are related: loving God leads to loving other people.
 And this love is not a feeling or emotion, it is service and sacrifice.
 The word for *love* is the same word used in John 3:16 "for God so *loved* the word that He *gave*".
-So loving with the heart, mind, soul, and strength is giving from the heart, mind, soul, and strength.
+So loving with the heart, mind, soul, and strength is giving to Him from the heart, mind, soul, and strength.

 Heart & Soul
 ------------